PatrickChristoph/airbnb_insights_australia/docs/index.md

 <img src="img/scatter_amenities_rating.png" alt="scatter plot between amenities
 and rating" width="800"/>

 In contrast to the price we can see a little trend for the ratings: The more amenities an accommodation have, the higher the ratings seems to be.
-Like the correlation shows, it is not very high, I have to grant, but there is a little coherence.
+Like the correlation shows, it is admittedly not very high, but there is a little coherence.

 You may also noted that the axis is scaled from 3 to 5.
 This is because most of the Airbnb ratings are in that range, so I scaled it down to the relevant